 Buying a domain name can be pretty frustrating since other people have already registered many name and extension combinationsand are no longer available.
 This leads some businesses and organizations to make the mistake of using a less common extension like a .biz, but those can look like spam and turn away potential site visitors.

 You’ll probably run into .net and .co websites pretty regularly.
 They are more common than most of the other less popular options, but they’re still just not as credible, so for this comparison, we’re not going to consider those options.

 So how do you decide on the right domain extension?
 I’m going to simplify the decision-making process by helping you determine whether you should choose a .org or a .com extension for your website by exploring when each is the better choice.

 The Difference Between .Com and .Org

 The main difference between the two options is in the type of sites they are usually used for.
 The most popular is obviously .com.
 In fact, it’s reported that 51% of websites are registered with a .com domain extension.
 A .com extension is short for “company,” and the site using it is assumed to be a business operating for profit.

 The second most well-known and trusted domain extension is .org.
 Short for “organization,” and most often used by nonprofit organizations.

 Choosing between a .com and a .org domain extension is a relatively straightforward decision.
 First, ask, “What is the purpose of this site?”

 While there aren’t any hard rules, there are some basic expectations from internet users that you should keep in mind.
 Users often assume that a .com is registered to a business and a .org to a nonprofit.
-Of course there are exceptions and some .org sites are proper business while some .com sites are nonprofits.
+Of course, there are exceptions and some .org sites are proper businesses while some .com sites are nonprofits.
 But why confuse your website visitors when you don’t have to?